Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

 9:10 PM - Learn more about 3D modeling and rendering for web 9:50 PM - Merging data from scraping
 11:06 PM - matching data
+11:36 PM - last commit for the day